 Black bean or any other kind of soup, there’s nothing better in the winter than a big bowl of soup, right?
-The Accidental Locavore loves soup, thick and chunky, however almost anything hot will do when the temperature drops.
+I love soup preferably thick and chunky, however almost anything hot will do when the temperature drops.
 And while there are soups like French onion, that take a long time, there are a lot of great quick soups like this black bean soup, that will really hit the spot in no time.
-The corn and bacon chowder on the site is quick, I just made a batch for a friend that doesn’t eat pork, using a small chipotle and some sauce for that smoky flavor (and an little heat), so it was vegetarian, if not vegan (milk and some butter but you could use olive oil) and really delicious.
+The corn and bacon chowder on the site is quick, I just made a batch for a friend that doesn’t eat pork, using a small chipotle and some sauce for that smoky flavor (and an little heat), so it was vegetarian and really delicious.

 - 1/4 cup cilantro chopped, plus more for garnish